PremiseWP/premise-portfolio/readme.txt

 Go to <a href="http://plugins.premisewp.com/premise-portfolio/premise-portfolio/" target="_blank">Premise Portfolio</a>.

 == Changelog ==

+= 1.2.0 =
+* added compatibility with custom fields
+* added custom hover effect
+* update to plugin url
+* add comment and fix class that gets output onto the project
+* new options page
+* insert our own custom fields so we have no conflicts
+* use col default from options page
+* add aspect ratio class to portfolio item
+* update to correct DOM id in loop page
+* remove the cat. no longer an option in the backend
+* new attributes for shortcode
+* remove header and footer from loop template. not needed and creates conflict.
+* changed shortcode handler to pwp_portfolio
+* added one column as an option for the grid
+* added styles for the grid of portfolios
+* new image size for grid thumbnail
+* updated thumbnail on single portfolio template

 = 1.1.0 =
 * Add tags and categories to Portfolio Items CPT & single template